Telephony replacement: digital lines (VoIP telephony)

 Microsoft Teams Phone

-Teams Phone (also referred to as Telephony over Teams at the University) is part of the Microsoft Teams application and offers the user the ability to make and receive telephone calls through their Microsoft Teams client on any device.
+Teams Phone (previously referred to as Telephony over Teams at the University) is part of the Microsoft Teams application and offers the user the ability to make and receive telephone calls through their Microsoft Teams client on any device.
 It also includes other functionality you would expect from a telephony service, for example the ability to transfer calls, receive or leave voicemail messages etc.

 What are digital lines?